 Even at three hours, there is not enough time to get to know every character, but some other actors stand out among the dozens of farmers, bandits and samurai.
 Yoshio Tsuchiya plays Rikichi, a farmer who eventually becomes the virtual eighth samurai (just as Mifune's character is revealed to not be a samurai but a farmer) while Bokuzen Hidari is hilarious and touching as Yohei, the befuddled farmer whom Mifune's Kikuchiyo torments and teases throughout the film.
 His is a true comic relief performance, used to alleviate the tension of the film at key moments.
 Yet, in the end, we think of him as a hero in his own way as any of the seven.

-The film is considered to have brought many things into the action genre, many things we take for granted.
+The film is considered to have brought many things we now take for in action films.
 There is the innovative use of slow motion to emphasize action, used sparingly here only for a handful of death scenes but now a common, almost irritating cliché of action movies.
 There is the story device of one man gathering together an eclectic group of others for a dangerous, near-impossible mission, which we would see again and again in various genres.
-We also find a main hero (Shimura's Kambei) introduced to us in a miniature story of his own, unrelated to the main plot, a technique which would flower into those memorable mini-movies (think THE MAGNIFICENT SEVEN, Kurosawa's film has had an enormous effect on several genres, including action, thrillers, war movies, sci-fi and caper films.) in the pre-credit sequences of James Bond films.
+We also find a main hero (Shimura's Kambei) introduced to us in a miniature story of his own, unrelated to the main plot, a technique which would flower into those memorable mini-movies in the pre-credit sequences of James Bond films.
 Of course, there is the famous shot of the gathering horses on the hill, perhaps the first of its kind.
 Kurosawa may or many not have invented these things, but like Orson Welles and CITIZEN KANE, he is the man that pulled all these elements together for the first time in one film.
-Because so many actors and directors admired SEVEN SAMURAI, and John Sturges' 1960 Western remake
+Because so many actors and directors admired SEVEN SAMURAI, and John Sturges' 1960 Western remake THE MAGNIFICENT SEVEN, Kurosawa's film has had an enormous effect on several genres, including action, thrillers, war movies, sci-fi and caper films.

 So is SEVEN SAMURAI Kurosawa's greatest film?
 I still don't know yet.
 I've seen it four times now in two years, and could watch it again tomorrow.
 I've finally given it a full five stars.
 Yet I still personally prefer the simpler YOJIMBO, the deeper IKIRU and the weirder THRONE OF BLOOD.
 But it certainly ranks right up there with these films, should be recognized as the father of the action genre as we know it today, and will remain a classic for as long as movies are taken seriously.
 Which, these days, could be only another few weeks or so. - JB